Monday, January 16th, 2022 8:00am-12:00pm

 Volunteer Projects / Community Site Descriptions

-Volunteers will help with a donation drive for the food pantry and campus thrift store.
+Volunteers will help sort donations for the campus thrift store.
 Volunteers will also assist with food sorting and pantry cleaning to prepare for the first day of school!
-This program serves students at Cal Poly Humboldt in providing access to hot foods throughout the week and shelf stable foods to prepare meals at home.
-This pantry also facilitates cooking classes to help students learn how to prepare food on a budget!
+This program serves students at Cal Poly Humboldt in providing access to food and basic needs resources.

-Volunteers will help to organize and clean indoor and outdoor program spaces, including garden projects at the Eureka Clubhouse and Teen Center.
+Volunteers will help to clean, sort, and maintain high-use program spaces, including garden projects at the Eureka Clubhouse and Teen Center.
 The Boys and Girls Club of the Redwoods serves the community as a youth development program for children ages 6 to 18.

 Volunteers will assist with indoor and outdoor site improvement projects at this urban community space in Eureka.
 The Jefferson Community Center and Westside Community Improvement Association (WCIA) supports and facilitates programs to revitalize neighborhoods by increasing recreational, educational and vocational opportunities.

 Volunteers will work outside to assist with invasive plant removal to enhance wetland restoration projects and improve the Freshwater Farms Reserve Nature Trail.
+Volunteers will also help develop a pollinator habitat.
 Join the Northcoast Regional Land Trust at the Freshwater Farm Reserve and help protect native plant biodiversity at this beautiful 74-acre property of protected wetlands and pastures.

 MLK Day Of Civic Engagement January 2021 and 2022